 - Students at a lower reading level can use a simpler text (e.g., a picture book) for the independent work.

-- Have students work in pairs to determine the book genre in independent work time and to complete the assessment.
+- Have students work in pairs to determine the book genre during independent work time and to complete the assessment.

-- Have students delve deeper into some of the key fictional genres by having them complete an activity sheet (see additional resources).
+- Have students delve deeper into some of the key fictional genres by having them complete an activity sheet (see optional materials).

 - Have students go on a hunt to find some examples of book genres they are unfamiliar with to share with the class.